Dii Consentes

-The Dii Consentes, also known as Di or Dei Consentes (once Dii Complices), is an ancient list of twelve major deities, six gods and six goddesses, in the pantheon of Ancient Rome.
+The Dii Consentes, also known as Di or Dei Consentes (once Dii Complices), or The Harmonious Gods, is an ancient list of twelve major deities, six gods and six goddesses, in the pantheon of Ancient Rome.
 Their gilt statues stood in the Roman Forum, and later apparently in the Porticus Deorum Consentium.

 The gods were listed by the poet Ennius in the late 3rd century BCE in a paraphrase of an unknown Greek poet: